mmistakes/minimal-mistakes/_posts/2022-06-28-zio-streams.md

 ---
 title: "ZIO Streams: An Introduction"
-date: 2022-06-18
+date: 2022-06-28
 header:
   image: "/images/blog cover.jpg"
 tags: [zio, zio-streams]
-excerpt: "An Introduction to ZIO Streams"
+excerpt: "A comprehensive introduction to ZIO streams, a powerful abstraction in the ZIO ecosystem."
 ---

 _This article is brought to you by
 [Mark Rudolph](https://github.com/alterationx10), a new contributor to Rock the JVM.
 He's a senior developer, who has been working with Scala for a number of years.
-He also has been diving into the ZIO ecosystem, and loves sharing his learnings`._
+He also has been diving into the ZIO ecosystem, and loves sharing his learnings.
+Mark has a lot to share, and this article is a comprehensive piece._

 In this post, we're going to go over an introduction to the main components of ZIO Streams, how to work with them when things go right, and what to do when